kijiproject/kiji/kiji-bento/README.md

 * `kiji-schema-shell` ${kiji-schema-shell.version}: Included in the
   `schema-shell` directory, kiji-schema-shell provides a layout definition language for use with `kiji-schema`.
+* `kiji-hive-adapter` ${kiji-hive-adapter.version}: Included in the
+  `hive-adapter` directory, kiji-hive-adapter provides a SerDe for Hive to use Kiji tables as external Hive tables.
 * `kiji-phonebook` ${kiji-phonebook.version}: Included in the
   `examples/phonebook` directory, kiji-phonebook is an example standalone application (with source code) that stores, processes, and retrieves data